Modern Slavery Statement - 2021

-This statement is made as part of Pertemps Recruitment Partnership Limited’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
-Pertemps has always prided itself in taking an ethical stance in the way we manage our workforce and candidates from initial sourcing to assignment / placement.
-We are committed to ensuring that there is transparency throughout our organisation with our applicants, clients, suppliers and staff.
+This statement is made as part of the Pertemps Network Group commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
+PNG has always prided itself in taking an ethical stance in the way we manage our workforce and candidates from initial sourcing to assignment / placement.
+We are committed to ensuring that there is transparency throughout our organisation with our applicants, clients, suppliers and staff and that includes in our approach to modern slavery and the prevention of human trafficking.

 This statement is published in accordance with section 54 of the Act, and relates to the financial year